Ultimate reality: Buddhism

 In Theravada Buddhism, Nirvana is ultimate reality.
 Nirvana is described in negative terms; it is unconstructed and unconditioned.

-Mahayana Buddhism has different conceptions of ultimate reality, which is framed within the context of the two truths, the relative truth of everyday things and the ultimate truth.
+Mahāyāna Buddhism has different conceptions of ultimate reality, which is framed within the context of the two truths, the relative truth of everyday things and the ultimate truth.
 Some traditions, specifically those who rely on the Madhyamaka philosophy, reject the notion of a truly existing or essential ultimate reality, regarding any existent as empty (sunyata) of inherent existence (svabhava).
+Modern philosophers like Jan Westerhoff interpret this a species of anti-foundationalism, or a metaphysical anti-realism.

-Other strands of Mahayana thought have a more positive or cataphatic view of the ultimate reality.
-The Yogacara school tends to follow an idealistic metaphysics.
+Other strands of Mahāyāna thought have a more positive or cataphatic view of the ultimate reality.
+The Yogācāra school tends to follow an idealistic metaphysics, also called "mind-only" or "the doctrine of consciousness" (Vijñānavāda).
+Other traditions developed their own unique views of ultimate truth, such as the Madhyamaka influenced Chinese Tiantai school, and the Tibetan Dzogchen tradition.
 Other examples include those traditions which rely more heavily on Buddha-nature thought, such as East Asian Mahayana schools like Huayan and Tibetan traditions like shentong.

 Hinduism

-In Hinduism, Brahman (Narayana) connotes the highest universal principle, the ultimate reality in the universe.
-In major schools of Hindu philosophy, it is the material, efficient, formal and final cause of all that exists.
+In Hinduism, Brahman connotes the highest universal principle, the ultimate reality in the universe.
+In most orthodox schools of Hindu philosophy, Brahman is the material, efficient, formal and final cause of all that exists.
 It is the pervasive, genderless, infinite, eternal truth and bliss which does not change, yet is the cause of all changes.
 Brahman as a metaphysical concept is the single binding unity behind diversity in all that exists in the universe.

+Nevertheless the different Hindu denominations and schools of thought have different views on ultimate reality and God.
+Some of the major positions found among Hindu traditions include: henotheism, monotheism (a common stance in Vaishnavism) and monism (Advaita Vedanta) and pantheism.